AxelUlmestig/brainfuck/README.md

 ### Introduction

 Brainfuck is a very small and confusing programming language.
-This [Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck) gives a pretty good summary of it.
+[This Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck) gives a pretty good summary of it.

-This repo contains tools for interpreting and compilng Brainfuck written in the very large and confusing programming language Haskell.
+This repository contains a Brainfuck compiler written in Haskell which is a very large and confusing programming language.

 ### Setup